tammekasra/A.I-in-Biomedicine/README.md

 ## Summary

-Aritifical intelligence has helped to predict the folding of the protein and the binding of the drugs to 98% accuracy using database from protein banks.
+A.I has helped to predict the folding of the protein and the binding of the drugs to 98% accuracy using database from protein banks.
 This has given scientists a "boost" in drug discoveries making an augmented approaches in overall medicine.